another-m00/Window-API/README.md

 ## Windows' scope
 The windows' render and update functions can freely access any global variable or set them, although the API uses a few variables, ao you can't access those from outside the Windows and they reset each cycle.
 These variables are:
-- m (contains the raw untranslated mouse output + a helper function)
+- m :contains the untranslated mouse output capped at screen cordinates + a helper function, not available in the update function
+- w :the window object
+- H :temporary variable
+- K :temporary variable
+- Z :temporary variable
-- w (the window object, it's used by the api)
+- C :temporary variable (the count of windows in the update function) Temporary variables are actively used by the API
-- x (Temporary variable, I will remove it on the next code cleanup)
-- h (counter of the windows)
-- i (another window counter, will be removed on the next code cleanup)
-- g (temporary variable)
-- f (temporary variable)

 ## The Window() constructor and window data
 You can access the window's data in the `this` keyword.
 This makes dynamic windows possible and keep their context separated.
 The local w variable also contains the window object because that's the variable the rendering script uses.

 The constructor takes 14 arguments:
+`new Window(x,y,w,h,title,render,buttons,update,frame color,inner color,)`

 - x *number*
     Sets the X position of the top left corner of the window.
 Default value is 0.
 - y *number*